fabarea/vidi/README.rst

 TCA Grid
 ========

-A Grid is an interactive list displayed in a BE module.
-TCA was extended to describe how a grid and its columns should be rendered.
+The Grid is the heart of the List component in Vidi.
+The TCA was extended to describe how a grid and its columns should be rendered.
 Take inspiration of `this example`_ below for your own data type::

 	'grid' => array(